silhouette of a person standing against a starry sky

 Components three and four are files that you will upload.
 Each of these files has several required sections.

-Component five, the budget, is an excel spreadsheet based on a template that you should download, complete, and then upload.
+Component five—the budget—is an excel spreadsheet based on a template that you should download, complete, and then upload.

 The following instructions describe what belongs in each component.
 You should read them carefully so as not to omit any necessary information.